Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Analysis

 \emph{Calculation of $G'$ and $G''$ from $\sigma(t)$ : } \\ From equation \ref{eqn:oscl_shear}, if we expand $\sigma(t)$ we get,

-Thus the we have to find out the Fourier coefficients corresponding to the input frequency $\omega_0$ from the Fourier series of $\sigma(t)$.
+Thus, we have to find out the Fourier coefficients corresponding to the input frequency $\omega_0$ from the Fourier series of $\sigma(t)$.
 One way is to do a \emph{Fast Fourier Transform (FFT)} numerically and calculate the coefficients.
-But this requires large sampling data and can be errornous sometimes.
-To avoid that we have used an alternate calculation follows : \\
+However, this requires extensive sample data and can be prone to error at times.
+To avoid that, we have used an alternate calculation as follows: